jamietanna/dotfiles-arch/README.md

 To simply use my dotfiles for yourself, you need to run `$GITROOT/unpack.sh $package` where `$package` is i.e. `bspwm`, `vim`, etc. Note that this may unpack to both your home directory, and global locations on disk.

 To completely set up the same environment that I have, you will need to bootstrap.
 To do this, simply run `$GITROOT/bootstrap.sh`.
 This will set up my dotfiles and any packages required to use them.
-Note that for this method you will need the AUR helper `pacaur`, or will need to edit the `bootstrap.sh` script to use your own helper.
+Note that for this method you will need the AUR helper `yay`, or will need to edit the `bootstrap.sh` script to use your own helper.

 ## Directory Structure